 Emory's Library and Information Technology Services and the Laney Graduate School are pleased to announce the forthcoming program, "Using the Unique: Graduate Research Training in Archives & Special Collections."
 This two-day research training program is intended for Laney Graduate Students in the humanities and social sciences.
 Its primary goal is to equip students with the basic skills necessary to begin archival research in United States archives.

-Application Information: To apply please complete the following application by Monday, May 2, 5pm.
-Notifications will be sent by Friday, May 6.
-Students at any level are welcome to apply.
+Application Information: To apply please complete the following application by Monday, May 2,

 - Understand the processing, arrangement, and description of archival collections

 - Read a finding aid